 You do, if you are the primary borrower, you are legally obligated to pay the debt and you actually make the payments.
 If you are married and both you and your spouse sign for the loan, then both of you are primary borrowers.
 If you pay your son's or daughter's mortgage to help them out, however, you cannot deduct the interest unless you co-signed the loan.

-You can also generally deduct interest on home equity debt of up to $100,000 ($50,000 if you're married and file separately) regardless of how you use the loan proceeds.
+For tax years before 2018, you can also generally deduct interest on home equity debt of up to $100,000 ($50,000 if you're married and file separately) regardless of how you use the loan proceeds.

 For details, see IRS Publication 936: Home Mortgage Interest Deduction.